pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v8-1/index.md

 - [m365 entra multitenant remove](https://pnp.github.io/cli-microsoft365/cmd/entra/multitenant/multitenant-remove/)
 - [m365 entra multitenant set](https://pnp.github.io/cli-microsoft365/cmd/entra/multitenant/multitenant-set/)

-### Restore a deleted message from a channel in a Teams with ease
+### Restore a deleted message from a channel in a Team with ease

-Teams commands was always an important part of CLI for Microsoft 365 and in this release we added a brand new command that will allow you to restores a deleted message from a channel.
+Teams commands were always an important part of CLI for Microsoft 365 and in this release, we added a brand new command that will allow you to restore a deleted message from a channel.

-You may do that either by specifing everything by IDs:
+You may do that either by specifying everything by IDs:

 ```sh
 m365 teams message restore --teamId 5f5d7b71-1161-44d8-bcc1-3da710eb4171 --channelId 19:4a95f7d8db4c4e7fae857bcebe0623e6@thread.tacv2 --id 1540747442203